Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

-The problem of classifying a set of instances is grouping them into specific classes, followed by explaining individual predictions.
-As outlined in \cref{fig:workflow}, a black-box model $f_b$ is first trained on a high dimensional dataset to learn an embedding space that is used for classification.
-To decompose the inner principles of $f_b$, we apply probing and perturbing techniques and identify top-k features w.r.t. \emph{feature impacts}.
-An interpretable surrogate model $f$ is then built on top-k feature space to approximate the predictions of $f_b$.
-Finally, \emph{decision-rules} are extracted and explanations are derived from $f$ for each instance to explain individual decisions.
+Each high-dimensional dataset has a large feature space.
+Therefore, first, we train a black-box model to learn representations.
+Then, we classify the data points on their embedding space instead of the original feature space.~To decompose the inner structure of the black box, probing and perturbing techniques are applied to identify \emph{top-k} features that contribute most to the overall model's decision-making.
+An interpretable surrogate model is then built on top-k features to approximate the black-box.
+Finally, \emph{decision-rules} and \emph{counterfactuals} are generated from the surrogate to explain individual decisions.